spektroskop/vvv/README.md

 # vvv

-This is my bikeshed laboratory for experimenting with web app development!
+This is my bikeshed laboratory for web app experiments

 ## setup